 2. Understand GFCI outlets

-GFCI (ground fault circuit interrupter) outlets are designed to protect you from electrical shocks.
-They work by constantly monitoring the current flowing through the circuit and immediately shutting off power if they detect a leak in the current.
+GFCI (ground fault circuit interrupter) outlets are designed to protect you from electrical shocks. commercial electrician services They work by constantly monitoring the current flowing through the circuit and immediately shutting off power if they detect a leak in the current.
 GFCI outlets are required in all wet areas of your home, such as kitchens, bathrooms, and laundry rooms.
 If you don’t have GFCI outlets in these areas, be sure to ask your electrician about installing them.

 3. Overhead power lines are dangerous